croton-on-hudson/bicycle-pedestrian-committee/README.md

 # Bicycle & Pedestrian Committee
 Village of Croton-on-Hudson

-We serve as volunteer advisors to the village on matters of interest to bicyclists and pedestrians.
+We serve as volunteer advisors to the mayor and village board on matters of interest to bicyclists and pedestrians.

 ---